Nordland: Geography

 Nordland has a rugged coastline, with many fjords.
-From south to north, the main fjords are Bindalsfjord, Vefsnfjord, Ranfjord, Saltfjord-Skjerstadfjord, Folda, Tysfjord, Ofotfjord (the longest) and Andfjord, which is shared with Troms county.
+From south to north, the main fjords are Bindalsfjord, Vefsnfjorden, Ranfjorden, Saltfjorden-Skjerstadfjorden, Folda, Tysfjorden, Ofotfjorden (the longest) and Andfjorden, which is shared with Troms county.
 The best-known is perhaps the Vestfjorden, which is not really a fjord, but an open stretch of sea between the Lofoten island group and the mainland.
-The Raftsundet strait, with its famous branch Trollfjord, is the shortest waterway connecting Lofoten and Vesterålen.
+The Raftsundet strait, with its famous branch Trollfjorden, is the shortest waterway connecting Lofoten and Vesterålen.
 The continental shelf is very narrow west of Andenes, nowhere else in Norway is the deep ocean only a few kilometres from shore.
-Saltstraumen whirlpool is just sout-heast of Bodø, and Moskenstraumen is located in southern Lofoten.
+Saltstraumen whirlpool is just south-east of Bodø, and Moskenstraumen is located in southern Lofoten.

 Steep mountains near the sea and an almost flat lowland area in between the mountains and the sea (Strandflaten, coastal brim) is very typical for the long coastline in Nordland, and Strandflaten often continues out from the shore, the result is numerous islands (skerries), of which Helgeland have thousands; these islands are usually mountainous, but with smaller or larger strandflate areas.
 The southern part of Norway's largest island (apart from Svalbard), Hinnøya is in Nordland, as is the third-largest island, Langøya.
 In the fjords, the coastal brim is much less developed: There might be a more gradual slope, with hills, towards the mountains, or no lowland at all.
 There are often valleys at the head of fjords (the fjord is an extension of the valley), usually with a river at the centre of the valley.

-Mo i Rana, Mosjøen and Rognan are situated in such valleys.
+Mo i Rana, Mosjøen, and Rognan are situated in such valleys.

-Norway's second-largest glacier, Svartisen, the second-largest lake, Røssvatnet, and the second-deepest fjord, Tysfjord (897 m) are all located in Nordland.
+Norway's second-largest glacier, Svartisen, the second-largest lake, Røssvatnet, and the second-deepest fjord, Tysfjorden (897 m) are all located in Nordland.
 The largest river (waterflow) is Vefsna which forms the Laksforsen waterfall.